 The lawyers in this division, known as Crown Prosecutors, prosecute offences primarily under the Criminal Code of Canada and the Youth Criminal Justice Act in all Saskatchewan courts and in the Supreme Court of Canada.
 Crown Prosecutors provide legal advice to the RCMP in its provincial policing role and to municipal forces in matters under investigation.

 Over 100 lawyers are employed with Public Prosecutions Division.
 They are located at the Prosecutions head office in Regina and at 10 regional offices in Regina, North Battleford, Moose Jaw, La Ronge, Prince Albert, Saskatoon, Swift Current, Yorkton, Melfort and Meadow Lake.

-Articling students work with experienced Crown Prosecutors conducting prosecutions in Court of Queen's Bench and in Provincial Court.
+Articling students work with experienced Crown Prosecutors conducting prosecutions in Court of King's Bench and in Provincial Court.
 Students can independently conduct summary conviction trials in Provincial Court and Traffic Safety Court.
 A student working in Public Prosecutions Division will gain: